Now Accepting Nominations for

 The Merrill D. Gross Distinguished Service Award was developed to recognize and honor a Temple staff member based on his/her work excellence, high standards, extraordinary commitment, and the measurable impact they have made on the congregation.

 This special award was the brainchild and gift of Merrill Gross.
-He wanted to see that each year, at the Annual Meeting, one special member of the staff is awarded for their contribution to The Temple and its family of staff and congregants.
+He wanted to see that each year, at the Annual Meeting, one special member of the staff is recognized for their contribution to The Temple and its family of staff and congregants.
 While Merrill died in March 2003 at the age of 91, he is alive in many of our memories.
 Here is just a brief Temple bio on Merrill:

 - Merrill had a long affiliation with The Temple — Rabbi Abba Hillel Silver confirmed him with the class of 1927.